-As hard as it is to accept, some folks just aren't ready to meet Jesus.
-They will simply reject him because of his race, his gender, his time in history or the prejudices that people have developed about his followers.
-Our response shouldn't be anger and hostility — these attitudes use up too much energy and damage our hearts.
-Instead, our response should be doing good when and where we can, and when we are rejected, we just move on to the next open door.
-Some day later, the closed door may open and many may come to know Jesus when the time in their hearts is right — just as it so happened at a later time with the Samaritans (see John 4 and Acts 8).
+Some folks just aren't ready to meet Jesus at his coming in glory.
+Some reject him because they don't believe in the divine or struggle to build their lives based on faith.
+Others reject Jesus because of his race, his gender, his time in history, or the prejudices they have developed about his followers.
+Our response must not be anger or hostility — these responses use too much energy, damage our hearts, and alienate unbelievers.
+Instead, our response should be doing good when and where we can, and when we are rejected, we move on to the next open door.
+Hopefully, the closed door will open sometime in the future, and many will come to know Jesus when the time in their hearts is right — just as happened at other times with some Samaritans.

 Father, when folks reject Jesus before even giving him a chance, please keep me patient and hopeful, not bogged down or resentful.
 Help me see the open doors you have placed before me.
 In Jesus' name.
 Amen.